Omaha System Board of Directors

 Karen is an Associate Professor at The University of Texas at Austin School of Nursing.
 She conducts research to address health inequities in adolescents.
 Most of her work focuses on substance use, mental health, and co-occurring health-risk behaviors in adolescents who are at-risk for school dropout and attending alternative high schools.
 She also explores the role of providers in addressing health-risk behaviors during sports physicals.
 She is particularly interested in the role of school nurses in addressing health-risk behaviors with vulnerable youth.

 Karen was introduced to the Omaha System during her PhD program at the University of Minnesota, where she collaborated with Dr. Karen Monsen on various projects and attended her first Omaha System International Conference.
-She is a member of The University of Texas at Austin Omaha System Users Group.
+She is a Fellow in the American Academy of Nursing and a member of The University of Texas at Austin Omaha System Users Group.
 She has used the Omaha System in teaching community assessment skills to bachelors and master’s level public health nursing students.
 She has also contributed to research publications that use Omaha System data to explore the impact of public health nursing interventions.
-Karen and The University of Texas at Austin School of Nursing served as the school host for the April, 2019 Omaha System International Conference in Eagan, Minnesota, where she delivered the opening speech.
+Karen and The University of Texas at Austin School of Nursing served as the school host for the April 2019 Omaha System International Conference in Eagan, Minnesota, where she delivered the opening speech.
 Karen joined the Omaha System Board of Directors in 2017.

 Parks Operations Administrator & Director of Meadows Park Community Center